Record Store Love: Where Did Sioux Falls Get Their Music?

 - Sioux Falls Music

-People also remembered discovering music at New World Rising, formally on S Minnesota now a car lot, and Budget Tapes and Records which was at E 10th and Blauvelt.
+People also remembered discovering music at New World Rising, formally on S Minnesota Avenue, now a car lot, and Budget Tapes and Records which was at E 10th and Blauvelt.
 I’m sure there were plenty more that are being left out.

 In modern Sioux Falls, the vinyl renaissance has led to a rebirth of the local record store in the city.
 Stores like Total Drag Records now join Last Stop and Ernie November in bringing the sounds to our town.